 But fret not!
 My husband Miguel and I recently made some awesome maternity pictures in a beautiful setting for under $85 – here’s how you can, too.

-How To Do A Beautiful Pregnancy Photo Shoot For Under $85
+How To Do A Pregnancy Photo Shoot With Beautiful Maternity Pictures For Under $85

 So let’s start with cost.
 Depending on where you live (more so if it’s a big city like ours) a professional photo session can start anywhere between $300-$400 for 1.5 hours.

 Add to that the cost of what you’ll wear, plus getting your hair and makeup done, and you could suddenly be in the $500-$600 range!
 That’s akin to the cost of a stroller, car seat, and so many other things you probably have to buy.

 Needless to say, a pregnancy photo shoot is likely not a budgeting priority.

 So, here’s how to set up an amazing photo shoot without hiring a photographer: